rickyzhang82/CuraEngine/README.md

-# Make legacy Cura Engine great again
+# Make legacy Cura Engine great again!

 # What
 This is an organic growing Cura Engine repository forked from [Cura 15.04 legacy branch](https://github.com/Ultimaker/CuraEngine/tree/legacy).
 My short-term goal is to experiment the feature that optimizes path planning with asymmetry traveling salesman solver.
 The long-term goal is to **make legacy Cura Engine great again** (no political implication here).
 Your contribution is always welcome.